 So here we are, presenting a nifty built-in Android trick to view all the notifications that have made their way to your device.

 So, go ahead and unleash the full potential of your Android device and make the experience worthwhile.
-In case I have missed out on any cool hidden feature, feel free to share it across.
+In case I have missed out on any cool hidden feature or Android tips, feel free to share it across.